kushsri1/delta-deom/README.md

 # delta-deom
-This is a demo for git and github class.
+This is a demo for Git & Github class.